 - Everything has garbage you have to deal with.
 Make the larger goal worth it and find a way to enjoy even the worst parts.

-As we move in 2016, use all the the techniques we’ve shared with you to figure out your goals, structure your goals, and achieve your goals.
+As we move into the new year, use all the the techniques we’ve shared with you to figure out your goals, structure your goals, and achieve your goals.

 As a musician, you have more goals than most people because you have this whole other world to explore that most people don’t even know exists.